dimitriaatos/prepared/main.typ

     placement: none,
   )<fig-perm>

+  == Coefficient
   Each roundtrip involves a SJ coefficient as defined in @eq-rho.
   The cumulative effect of the coefficients, for a given $k$ and $m$ can be computed as demonstrated in @eq-coef.

+  == Losses
   Lastly, @eq-loss represents the roundtrip losses for any given $k$ and $m$.
   The loss implementation might vary depending on the modelling approach, in this case we choose a plain loss coefficient which can be potentially replaced by a more elaborate loss model.

   = Multiphonics abstraction

-  This section presents various modifications of @eq-explicit capable of receiving the traveling wave of an untouched string, or an arbitrary periodic signal as input.
+  This section presents various modifications of equation @eq-explicit that  are capable of receiving the traveling wave of an untouched string, or an arbitrary periodic signal as input.
   Firstly, we obtain the formula of the untouched string (#y([nof])) using @eq-explicit and setting $rho=1$ This causes every addend in the summation @eq-explicit where $k > 0$, evaluate to zero.
-  Therefore, the original sum reduces to just the fist term where $k = 0$.
+  Therefore, the original sum reduces to just the first term where $k = 0$.

   $ y_(#text([nof]))(t) = y_(#text([in]))(t-floor(frac(t,T_N)) T_N)R_N^floor(frac(t,T_N)) $<eq-rho0>